xesco/dnsproxy/README.md

 DNS proxy that listens to conventional DNS and sends it over TLS.
 The only requirement is `python3` and `pyOpenSSL`.
 There's a docker version available which has no dependencies.

 ## Implementation
 This is a toy program.
 It is not meant to be used as it is for any serious purpose.
-The proxy acts like a client and a server at the same time.
-The server part listens to the specified port and waits for connections.
-At each request, the client part starts a TLS connection to the DNS server, forwards the original request as it is, gets the response and sends it back to the original requestor before closing the secure connection.
+The proxy acts like a client and like a server.
+The server waits for connections and at each request spawns a new client that starts a TLS connection to a DNS server, forwards the original request and sends the response back to the original requestor before closing the secure connection.

 ```bash
 with conn: